emilyalice2708/makers-progress/week-6.md

 ### Tuesday:
 - Goal: Improve at debugging in Javascript.
 - Plan: Attent the 'Following the flow and getting visibility in Javascript' workshop and complete the task.
-- Evidence: Succesfully debugged the fizzbuzz program (program now running as expected in the brow
+- Evidence: Succesfully debugged the fizzbuzz program (program now running as expected in the browser).

 ### Wednesday:
 - Goal: